rcfgroup/headfake/docs/usage.md

 ## Python API

-Headfake provides an API that you can use in your python code to generate data.
+Headfake also provides an API that you can use in your python code to generate data.
 The following code loads the `patients.yaml` template and is equivalent to the command line interface shown above.

 ```python
 from headfake import HeadFake